Things To Do

 Must-Try!

-Steamed rice cake served with black chickpeas in a spicy coconut gravy.
+Steamed rice flour cylinders served with black chickpeas curry, a classic breakfast or dinner combination.

 Food Markets